TehShrike/pickering-majority-text-revelation/revelation.md

 # To Pergamos

 “And to the messenger of the church in Pergamos write: These things says He who has the sharp two-edged sword: ‘I know your works, and where you live, where Satan’s throne is.
-And you hold my name fast and did not deny my faith during the days in which Antipas was my faithful witness, who was killed among you, where Satan lives.
+And you hold fast to my name and did not deny my faith during the days in which Antipas was my faithful witness, who was killed among you, where Satan lives.

-‘Nevertheless I have a few things against you, because you have there adepts of the doctrine of Balaam, who taught Balak to throw a stumbling block before the sons of Israel, to eat things offered to idols and to fornicate.
-Thus you also have adepts of the doctrine of the Nicolaitans as well.
+‘Nevertheless I have a few things against you, because you have there those who hold fast to the doctrine of Balaam, who taught Balak to throw a stumbling block before the sons of Israel, to eat things offered to idols and to fornicate.
+Thus you also have those who hold fast to the doctrine of the Nicolaitans as well.
 Repent!
 Or else I will come at you swiftly and will fight against them with the sword of my mouth.’

 “He who has an ear let him hear what the Spirit is saying to the churches.
 To the one who overcomes I will grant to eat from the hidden manna.
 And I will give him a white pebble, and on the pebble a new name written, which no one knows except the receiver.